CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 106.0.sec=In Article 5 of Directive (EU) 2016/797, the following paragraph is added:

 106.1.sec=‘12.
-When adopting delegated acts pursuant to paragraph 1 and implementing acts pursuant to paragraph 11 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*5), the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.
+When adopting delegated acts pursuant to paragraph 1 and implementing acts pursuant to paragraph 11 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*5), the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.

 106.=[G/Z/ol-none/s1]